-Cyclopharm continues to maintain its 20% equity ownership in MMI and will be fully released from any further obligations under its lease of premises along with the outstanding loans associated with the fit-out and equipment when all accounts payable and receivables have been finalised during the first half of 2020.
+Cyclopharm has relinquished its 20% equity ownership in MMI and will be fully released from any further obligations under its lease of premises along with the outstanding loans associated with the fit-out and equipment when all accounts payable and receivables have been finalised during the first calendar quarter of 2020.

 Further, Cyclopharm issued 300,000 ordinary shares in exchange for the termination of a put option to a shareholder of MMI.
-The termination of the put option means that Cyclopharm is no longer required to record a contingent liability in its accounts.
+The termination of the put option will mean Cyclopharm is no longer required to record a contingent liability in its accounts.
 The value of that contingent liability at 31 December 2018 was estimated not to exceed \$2,838,442.